Jonathan Russell (merchant): Early life

-Russell was born in Mendon MA on 10 September 1825, to Jonathan Russell and his second wife, Lydia Smith Russell.
-The elder Russell was a prominent early republican statesman, serving as the American Chargé d’Affairs in Paris in 1810, the American Chargé d’Affairs in London 1811–1814, the American Minister Plenipotentiary in Sweden 1814–1818, and a Member of Congress 1821–1825.
+Russell was born in Mendon, Massachusetts on 10 September 1825, to Jonathan Russell and his second wife, Lydia Smith Russell.
+The elder Russell was a prominent early Republican statesman, serving as the American Chargé d'Affaires in Paris in 1810, and in London 1811–1814; the American Minister Plenipotentiary in Sweden 1814–1818; and a Member of Congress 1821–1825.

-Mercantile career
+Career

-At the age of 21, in 1846, Jonathan Russell relocated to Manila to become a partner in Russell & Sturgis, a trading house co-founded by his elder half-brother, George Robert Russell (born 1801) in 1828.
-George Robert Russell had first travelled to Asia in the employ of Perkins & Company, an eminent trading house based in Canton and Salem, and had established his own company in Manila after managing Perkins & Company’s affairs in that city.
-George Robert Russell “retired from the Orient” in 1835, opening the way for his half-brother to follow in his footsteps.
+In 1846, aged 21 years, Jonathan Russell relocated to Manila to become a partner in Russell & Sturgis, a trading house co-founded in 1828 by his elder half-brother, George Robert Russell.
+George Russell travelled to Asia in the employ of Perkins & Company, an eminent trading house based in Canton and Salem, and established his own company in Manila after managing Perkins & Company’s affairs there.
+George Russell “retired from the Orient” in 1835, opening the way for his half-brother to follow in his footsteps.
 Jonathan Russell eventually became a senior partner in the firm.
 Russell & Sturgis was one of the two largest American trading houses in the Philippines, and, in addition to conducting international trade in hemp and other commodities, served as a de facto bank for local investors.

-Russell was an important figure in the tiny American merchant community in the Philippines.
-In 1857, he invested heavily in a steam-powered cordage factory outside of Manila, established by one of his compatriots.
-In addition, he and his business partner Edward H. Green served as acting U.S. Consuls from 1861 through 1864.
+In 1857, Russell invested heavily in a steam-powered cordage factory outside of Manila, established by one of his compatriots.
+In addition, he and his business partner, Edward H. Green, served as acting U.S. Consuls from 1861 through 1864.
 Russell received an official appointment as Vice Consul in 1864 (although his official supervisor was a political appointee who never left Washington D.C.).

-On a more personal note, Russell “gave big dinners and receptions, almost nightly, and kept practically open house at Manila, where the fame of his social activity spread over the archipelago, giving a reputation for wealth and prominence to his concern [Russell & Sturgis] that dwarfed all competitors.”
-He also fathered three children, who remained in the Philippines after his death.
-This family was apparently not recognized in the United States, as Russell was listed as “unmarried” in the family genealogy.
-Russell excluded his children from his will, which left his estate to be divided between his two sisters and a nephew.
-The children successfully petitioned the judge overseeing Russell’s estate for a small share of the estate, about $5,000.)
+Russell “gave big dinners and receptions, almost nightly, and kept practically open house at Manila, where the fame of his social activity spread over the archipelago, giving a reputation for wealth and prominence to his concern [Russell & Sturgis] that dwarfed all competitors.”